 Credit: Trish Matheny

-Not too far behind the Beta SL and available with a much more affordable set of price tags are the Patagonia Torrentshell 3L and the Marmot Minimalist.
-Both jackets demonstrated commendable water resistance in our tests but fell slightly short compared to the Beta.
-While these two jackets remained dry during the shower test for a considerable amount of time, their zippers did not fare as well.
-Unlike the Beta, which has coated zippers, Torrentshell and Minimalist have storm packets, or zipper flaps, over their pocket and chest zipper closures.
+The Beta SL will be overkill for many folks.
+For the average user seeking great rain protection, we recommend Patagonia Torrentshell 3L.
+This jacket demonstrated commendable water resistance in our tests.
+It remained dry during the shower test for a considerable amount of time, although the zippers did not fare quite as well.
+Unlike the Beta, which has coated zippers, the Torrentshell only has storm flaps to cover the open teeth of the zippered hand and chest pockets.
 In our pooled water test, the coated zipper of the Beta proved significantly more effective at blocking moisture.
-Of these jackets, the paper towels in the zippered hand pockets of the Minimalist became damp the fastest.

 The Patagonia Torrentshell 3L provided an excellent barrier to the elements thanks to a functional and protective 3 layer H2No fabric and DWR finish.